Impossible Foods: Popularity and cultural impact

-Business Insider has described the Impossible Burger as "a burger that satisfies even the most ardent meat-lovers", whilst Vox has said that it "tastes pretty beefy" such that "many foodies now consider their products not only tolerable but trendy".
+Business Insider has described the Impossible Burger as "a burger that satisfies even the most ardent meat-lovers".
+Vox has said that it "tastes pretty beefy" such that "many foodies now consider their products not only tolerable but trendy".

 The Impossible Burger received Kosher certification in May 2018 and Halal certification in December 2018.

 In 2019, TIME listed the Impossible Burger 2.0 as one of the 100 Best Inventions of 2019.
 That same year, Engadget awarded the Impossible Burger the titles of 'Most Impactful Product' and 'Best of the Best' at CES 2019.
 Further, at COP25, Impossible Foods received a UN Global Climate Action Award in the category of 'Planetary Health'.

 In 2020, TIME listed Impossible Pork as one of the 100 Best Inventions of 2020.

 LightLife, a brand of meat analogues, criticized its competitors Beyond Meat and Impossible Foods in an open letter published in The New York Times, asking that these companies reduce their use of "hyperprocessed" ingredients.
 Impossible Foods responded by calling it a "disingenuous, desperate disinformation campaign".

 The Center for Consumer Freedom (CCF), a nonprofit advocacy group that has received funding from the meat industry, has targeted Impossible Foods and other meat analogue producers through advertising, including a commercial during Super Bowl LIV, criticizing meat analogues for using additives.
 Impossible Foods quickly answered with a parody commercial highlighting that fecal bacteria has been found in ground beef.